“I’ll put in the land and you pay the development costs”

 Many developers approach us with different concepts for developing land.

 A typical request that we receive from a developer is along these lines – “We have found a person who wants to contribute their land to a development.
-We will develop it for them and will organise a mortgage.
+We will cover the development costs by developing it for them and will organise a mortgage.
 We think we can get a permit for 8 apartments.
 They will keep one apartment (the penthouse) and we will also receive one apartment.
 We have agreed on a profit share split for the balance of the apartments.
 Please prepare a short document to cover us.”

 These forms of agreement are complicated and require careful thought.